-We’ve heard from a number of travelers who are wondering whether an RV trip in the American West this summer will allow them to socially distance while seeing some of the most beautiful parts of our country.
-So we called Dan Wulfman, founder of Tracks & Trails, to get some up-to-the-minute intel.
+We’ve heard from a number of travelers who are wondering whether an RV trip in the American West will allow them to socially distance while seeing some of the most beautiful parts of our country.
+So we called WOW List candidate Dan Wulfman to get some up-to-the-minute intel.
 Dan has spent more than 25 years creating soup-to-nuts RV trips that include the vehicle rental, campground reservations, driving directions with interesting waypoints, and reservations for horseback riding, whitewater rafting, and more.
-In fact, Dan was traveling by RV himself as recently as March, when his family’s spring-break plans were interrupted by a cascade of national-park closures.
+In fact, Dan had been traveling by RV with his own family right at the beginning of the pandemic lockdown, when national parks were closing down and interrupting many spring breaks.
+Now that parks are reopening, Dan has been back out on the road to see what “open” really means for those traveling this summer and beyond.

 Many RV-friendly destinations are still off-limits.